-- The need for Critical Care Transportation is an increasing demand on local services. - Currently ACFR operates 5 Critical Care Transports on staggered schedules.
-Plans include expanding the division in the near future. - Critical Care Division Apparatus are staffed with a minimum of 1 Critical Care Certified Paramedic and 1 driver (EMT or Paramedic). - Units are not part of front line fire suppression. - Units carry unique invasive equipment in order to meet the high acuity level of the patient care requirements.
+- The need for Critical Care Transportation is an increasing demand on local services. - Currently ACFR operates 5 Critical Care Transports on staggered schedules. - Critical Care Division Apparatus are staffed with a minimum of 1 Critical Care Certified Paramedic and 1 driver (EMT or Paramedic). - Units are not part of front line fire suppression. - Units carry unique invasive equipment in order to meet the high acuity level of the patient care requirements.